Legally Reviewed by Dale R. Rose on June 30, 2026

 Duty of Care

 Whenever you are on the road, all drivers owe a duty of care to one another.
 This includes following the speed limit, maintaining their vehicle, and observing posted traffic signs.
-By following the law and driving carefully, drivers are far more likely to keep themselves and others safe.

 Negligence